 Keeping Your IP Address Safe: More Tips

 A VPN by itself can’t guarantee total anonymity and thwart hackers’ endeavors to steal your IP address.
-In addition to using the VPN, you should also:
+In addition to using a VPN, you should also:

 Using these methods successfully would give them options to impersonate you, lock you out of certain services or frame you for serious cybercrimes.
 If you haven’t experienced any of these cyberattacks, the internet has been kind to you, but you could soon run out of luck.